articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 The Principles in scope for this section differ in their requirements for reporting.
 We therefore tailor our analysis to the Principles we are assessing alignment with.
 For example, ICMA's Principles stipulate that an issuer should report on the use of proceeds annually until full allocation.
 They also state that information presented must include a list of the projects that receive financing, a description of each project (including the amount allocated to each project), and their expected environmental and social impacts.
 The ASEAN Green Bond Standards, meanwhile, specify that an issuer must report at least annually, but outline specific content to include in reporting as recommendations, rather than requirements.

-The Shades represent our qualitative opinion of how consistent the activities funded by the financing are with a low-carbon climate resilient future.
-We determine Shades based on our analysis of climate and nonclimate environmental factors.
+The Shades of Green represent our qualitative opinion of how consistent the activities funded by the financing are with a sustainable future.
+We determine Shades based on our analysis of climate and non-climate environmental factors.
 Our analysis does not reflect an activity's social risks or benefits.
-Therefore, we do not determine a shade for the financing's social activities.
+Therefore, we do not determine a Shade for the financing's social project categories.

-We do not determine a Shade for social project categories.
-However, if activities under social project categories have clear environmental risks, we assess and comment on those risks and the actions taken by the issuer to mitigate them.
+We do not assign a Shade to social project categories.
+However, if activities under social project categories have clear environmental risks, we assess and comment on these risks and the actions taken by the issuer to mitigate them.
 Examples of risks associated with social projects that we may highlight are emissions lock-in, deforestation and biodiversity loss, and exposure to physical climate risks.

 To determine an overall Shade for a financing, we take an average of the project categories the financing funds, weighted by the expected proportion of financing allocated to each project category over the three years following issuance.
-If there is insufficient information for us to take an informed view, we take a conservative approach to weighting activity allocations.
-If the financing includes social project categories, we do not determine an overall shade for the financing.
+If there is insufficient information, we take a conservative approach to weighting activity allocations.
+If the financing includes social project categories, we do not determine an overall Shade for the financing.

 Some issuers, such as financial institutions, sovereigns, and local and regional governments, facilitate the activities of other entities rather than carry out the activities themselves.
 When analyzing such issuers, our analysis focuses on the underlying activities that the issuer is facilitating.
 For example, a financial institution may issue a residential mortgage-backed security (RMBS) program for which the underlying portfolio comprises pools of loans that finance energy-efficient buildings.
 To determine a Shade for this program, we would assess the characteristics of the underlying properties, or the minimum requirements they must meet for inclusion in an RMBS pool.